akrolsmir/Raytracer/README.txt

 A very magnificent Raytracer, by Alec Mouri and Austin Chen

-This application is intended to be built with Microsoft Visual Studio 2013.
+This application is intended to be built with Microsoft Visual Studio 2013 and uses the Eigen library.

-This raytracer supports linear translation, basic ellipsoid and polygon drawing, reading of modified obj files, refractions, mirror reflections, motion blur, Phong shading, shadows, point and directional lighting, and png writing.
+This raytracer has the following features:
+->Parsing of modified .obj files (described below) ->Primitive definition of spheres and triangles ->Linear transformations (ie. translations, rotations, scaling) ->Shading with the Phong illumination model ->Specification of point and directional lights ->Arbitrary camera positioning + transformations of the viewing plane ->Acceleration with AABB-trees
+->Depth of field
+->Motion blur
+->Anti-aliasing
+->Definition of environment mappings
+->Reflections
+->Refractions
+->Shadows
+->Writing to .png images

-The input file is always of the name "input.test".
-It has the following commands:
+The input file is a file of the form <imagename>-<number>.test.
+It supports the following commands.

 # comment -- The hash tag denotes a comment.
 The line following '#' is ignored.
 size height width -- This must be the first line of input that is neither a comment nor a blank line.
 Specifies the image size. maxdepth max_depth -- The maximum recursion depth of the raytracer.
-Default is 5. aliasing aa -- The number of rays to be sent per pixel is aa^2.
-Default is 1. output output_name -- The name of the output file. camera x y z lx ly lz upx upy upz fov -- x,y,z is the camera position. lx, ly, lz is the place where the camera is looking. upx upy upz is the direction of the up vector. fov is the field of view.
-Proper behavior should have (lx,ly,lz) = (0,0,1), (upx,upy,upz) = (0,1,0), and fov = 1 g name -- specifies a group.
-All code following it and preceding a "g" denotes an object. sphere x y z r -- x y z is the center, r is the radius of a sphere maxverts max_verts -- The maximum number of vertices in the scene. maxvertnorms max_verts -- The maximum number of vertices with normals in the scene.
+Default is 0. aliasing aa -- The number of rays to be sent per pixel is aa^2.
+Default is 1. output output_name -- The name of the output file. camera x y z -- x,y,z is the camera position.
+The camera always points towards the viewing plane centered at (0, 0, -1), unless the camera is transformed. g name -- specifies a group.
+All code following it and preceding a "g" denotes an object.
+Modifiers such as diffuse coefficients will be specified to all members of the group currently defined. sphere x y z r -- x y z is the center, r is the radius of a sphere maxverts max_verts -- The maximum number of vertices in the scene. maxvertnorms max_verts -- The maximum number of vertices with normals in the scene.